jagprog5/SDR/README.md

     // prints [0(.25)]
     // since both SDRs have an element in the same position (0),
-    // and because UnitData multiplies together in the and op (0.5 * 0.5)
+    // and because UnitData multiplies together in the and-op (0.5 * 0.5)
     auto r0 = UnitSDR{UnitSDR_t(0, 0.5)}.ande(UnitSDR{UnitSDR_t(0, 0.5)});
     std::cout << r0 << std::endl;